ontu001/basic_web_scraper/README.md

-"the scrape_data function uses the requests library to retrieve the HTML content of the specified website, and the BeautifulSoup library to parse the HTML and extract the desired data.
+Basic web scraper that extracts data from a specific website and stores it in a local database. the scrape_data function uses the requests library to retrieve the HTML content of the specified website, and the BeautifulSoup library to parse the HTML and extract the desired data.
 The store_data function uses the sqlite3 library to connect to a SQLite database and store the extracted data in a table named articles"

+Note that this is a basic web scraper, and you may need to modify the code to fit your specific use case.
+Additionally, you should be mindful of ethical and legal considerations when scraping data from websites, such as respecting the website's terms of service and avoiding scraping sensitive or confidential information.